B-SRIKRISHNAN/MY-APP-COLLECTIONS/README.md

-# my-first-app
+# MY-APP-COLLECTIONS
-# This is a simple calculator in python
+# This is a collection of my apps in python
-# The two entries are neccessary to run the operation
-# The sqrt operates on the first entry only.
-But a second entry is neccessary to run the code
+# Both the .exe and code are available